What Are The Most Popular Devices For Reading Ebooks?

 2007 is a long time ago now.

-At that time, dedicated e-book reading devices offered clear and sharp unpixelated text with e-ink technology.
+At that time, dedicated e-book reading devices offered clear, sharp, unpixelated text with e-ink technology.

 Phones and tablets offered a poor reading experience because the screens were low-resolution, making text difficult or at least tiring to read.

-But with the advent of very high-resolution screens on phones, tablets, and laptops, there was no longer a compelling advantage for e-readers.
+But with the advent of very high-resolution screens on smartphones, tablets, and laptops, there was no longer a compelling advantage for e-readers.

 The other significant change is that smartphones are now much larger, which makes ebook reading easier.